lead-africa/lead-africa.github.io/README.md

 		○ People should have the option to build their own houses in designated spaces.
 	- Penalties for crimes should be substantial.

-## 10. The Shared Information System:
+## 10. The Shared Information System

 	- It should be fully open-source.
 	- The law and code should be public property.
 	- Every citizen who modifies the code and algorithms must be clearly identified and held accountable for each change.